influxdata/docs-v2/content/v2.0/process-data/manage-tasks/export-task.md

 2. In the list of tasks, hover over the task you would like to export and click the **{{< icon "gear" >}}** icon that appears.
 3. Select **Export**.
-4. There are multiple options for downloading or saving the task export file:
+4. Downloading or save the task export file using one of the following options:
     - Click **Download JSON** to download the exported JSON file.
     - Click **Save as template** to save the export file as a task template.
     - Click **Copy to Clipboard** to copy the raw JSON content to your machine's clipboard.